mokwilliam/vehicle-inventory-management-system/README.md

 ### Possible improvements

 - Use a database to store the data instead of a JSON file
 - The authentication system is not very secure.
-We could use a more robust system (instead of writing the password in the code).
+We could use a more robust system (instead of writing the password in the code)
+- Make the app work on a Docker container

 ### Extra: Setup of Makefile